Read Smith’s plans for the spring 2021 semester.

 It is anticipated that some operations, especially those in the High risk category, may not be permitted by Smith College.

-- Any College employee, student, or unit providing a College-owned UAS to a third party for any purposes other than research or education, regardless if a fee is charged, needs first to receive approval through the Office of Compliance and Risk Management.
+- Any College employee, student, or unit providing a College-owned UAS to a third party for any purposes other than research or education, regardless if a fee is charged, needs first to receive approval through the Five College Office of Risk Management.

 - In operating a UAS for purposes of recording or transmitting visual images, operators must take all reasonable precautions to avoid areas normally considered to be private.
 UASs should not enter onto, overfly, survey, or create a nuisance on any other private property except with written permission from the landowner.